-If you have been called for a shift but it is fully or partially canceled within four days beforehand, you are, in principle, entitled to wages for the canceled hours.
+If you have been called for work, but it is canceled within four days beforehand, you are, in principle, entitled to wages for the canceled hours.
 This only applies if and insofar as hours are, indeed, canceled.
-If you can work but this requires you to travel to another location, for instance, or it involves other suitable work, you may be expected to accept this, provided this alternative work falls within the working times of your on-call shift.
+If you can work but this requires you to travel to another location, for instance, or if we offer you other suitable work (as set out under Your contract), you may be expected to accept this, provided such alternative work falls within the working times of the call.
 If the alternative work starts later or ends earlier, you will be paid for the hours missed as a result of that.
 If the alternative work does not pay the same as the canceled hours, we will supplement your wages.
-Naturally, you are not entitled to wages if you were unavailable, if you failed to turn up or if you were unable to work for other reasons attributable to you.
+Naturally, you are not entitled to wages if you were unavailable for suitable work, if you failed to turn up or if you were unable to work for other reasons attributable to you.

 Are you a backup?
 That does not constitute on-call working; you will be the first to be contacted if additional personnel is needed at the last minute.
-In that case too, you will not be obliged to come and work.
+In that case, too, you are not obliged to come and work.